cookietriestoprogram/csarch2s14group9documentation/README.md

 ![Setting up the booth](setup2.jpg)
 - In this image, our team can be seen setting up the booth.
 To address the challenge of lighter components, we improvised by taping them onto a board that already had descriptions.
 This allowed us to secure the components and prevent them from being displaced.

+- On both days, the challenge was the same.
+However, we found it easier to set up our booth on the second day.
 ---

 ### After Booth Setup